ghedo/grooved/docs/grooved.rst

 .. option:: output=<output>

 The output audio driver to use.
-Use the `--list-outputs` option to list the suported audio outputs.
+Use the `--list-outputs` option to list the supported audio outputs.
 For more information about the available outputs see the mpv(1) manpage. (optional)

 .. option:: verbose=<yes|no>